toranb/sloth/README.md

 ### Installation note

-I want pip install to work from the requirements.txt I have included here but sadly that rarely works so I'd ignore that detail here and start with [unsloth](https://github.com/unslothai/unsloth) to be sure you have a solid installation.
+I want pip install to work from the requirements.txt I have included here but sadly that rarely works so I'd ignore that detail and start with [unsloth](https://github.com/unslothai/unsloth) to be sure you have a solid installation.

 As of April 2024, flash-attn has a problem so I'm using 2.5.6 to workaround the installer like so
 ```